jdubois/azure-native-spring-function/README.md

 This will create the following Azure resources:

 - A resource group that will store all resources (just delete this resource group to remove everything)
 - An Azure Functions plan.
-This is a consumption plan, running on Linux: you will only be paid for your usage, with a generous free tier.
+This is a consumption plan, running on Linux: you will only be billed for your usage, with a generous free tier.
 [Here is the full pricing documentation](https://azure.microsoft.com/en-us/pricing/details/functions/?WT.mc_id=github-social-judubois).
 - An Azure Functions application, that will use the plan described in the point above.
 - An Azure Storage account, which will be used to store your function's data (the binary and the configuration files).